mutms/moodle-tool_mucertify/README.md

 # Certifications for Moodle™

-_Certifications_ is a set of plugins designed to simplify the process for your employees and serve as a seamless solution for your compliance training needs.
+_Certifications_ is a set of plugins designed to simplify the certification process for your employees and serve as a seamless solution for your compliance training needs.

+# Installation and requirements

-This plugin requires following:
+This plugin requires following plugins:

 * [Additional tools library plugin](https://github.com/mutms/moodle-tool_mulib)
 * [Programs plugin](https://github.com/mutms/moodle-tool_muprog)